gausby/processes_presentation/README.md

 ---
 Now we know that:

-  * All processes has a message box
+  * All processes has a mailbox
-  * We can react on incoming messages in message boxes using `receive`
+  * We can react on incoming messages in mailboxes using `receive`
   * We can have processes monitor other processes
   * We can link two processes making both go down if one should fail
   * We can trap exits, limiting the damage of a set of nodes that are going down